jekyll/minima/_posts/2022-02-02-inner-compass.md

 - Comparison is the thief of joy

+- The cost of perfection is inaction

 - Be yourself.
 Everyone else is taken

 - No one died from over-communication

+- The greatest teacher is called “doing”

+- Stay within your circle of competence

+- Create a lot of noise.
+Look for signal

 - Always share the why.
 And give examples

 - Look at what they do and not what they say

 - Everything in life happens for a good reason

 - You learn more from failure than from successs

-- Cut your losses, double down on what's working
+- Cut your losses.
+Double down on what's working

+- Look at what reality is and not what you want to be

 - Having a plan is important.
 Even if it is a bad plan

 - My worst day is still better than someone else's best day

+- No one cares what you do, they care what you can do for them

 - If you want to get lucky, start by increasing your luck surface area